 - Group exercises on how to choose the right type of financial correction and how to calculate the rate of corrections

 - Irregularities from the perspective of Audit Authorities (audit of accounts, audit on operations, system audit)

-Day 2: Irregularities and Fraud in ESI Funds and Public Procurement & Remedial Actions
+Day 2: Irregularities and Fraud in EU Funds and Public Procurement & Remedial Actions

 - Most common procurement errors and irregularities